 4. Set your expectations and tip if they go above!

 Do not assume your sitters know the rules of your house.
 So be clear.
-(I have had more than one sitter leave the lights on in my nursery after putting my baby to bed because I just assumed they would know to turn it off, and they did not.)
+(I have had more than one sitter leave the lights on in my nursery after putting my baby to bed because I assumed they would know to turn it off, but they did not.)
 Go over everything and encourage them to text with any questions.
 Also, use this meeting to encourage them to be off their phone when playing with the kids.
-In this day and age, sitters don’t often consider that parents wouldn’t want them on their phone the whole time.
+Nowadays, sitters don’t often consider that parents wouldn’t want them on their phone the whole time.
 If you want them to pick up after the kids are in bed or have your kids pick up, ask for that, too.
 If they know what is expected, they will rise to it!
 Then give them a tip if you can tell they went above and beyond.

 5. Talk with them before they leave.